CAADE/fleet/docs/Solution/Cloud-Stack/SubSystem-Cloud-Stack.rst

 Physical Architecture
 ---------------------
-There are three interfaces to the Application Stack subsystem.
+There are three interfaces to the Cloud Stack subsystem.
 CLI, Web, and REST.
 The CLI communicates with the Cloud Stack via the REST interface.
 All REST interfaces are accessible via a CLI.
 The Web interface utilizes the sails.io subsystem to have a web interface that is interaction with the sailsj application without pooling (COMET).